nesaorg/Equivariant-Encryption-for-AI/README.md

 ---
 -->

+Forget multi-million dollar on-prem infrastructure, get the same privacy guarantees in a blind API: run AI like the biggest enterprises.

+Nesa now supports major models, inference types, and RAG datastores with complete server-blindness.

+# Features

+## Blindness ##
+Nesa serves requests with zero visibility on underlying data and full blindness on query.

+## Same Speed ##
+Nesa delivers zero latency on blind inference.

+## Wide Model Coverage ##
+Nesa has a wide range of model support, with coverage on 50,000+ models and multiple modalities.

+## Cost Savings ##
+vs Cloud AI: Nesa is ~80% cheaper* vs On-prem AI: Nesa is ~99% cheaper*
+*Considerations on cost savings rely on standard assumptions of GPU, infrastruture and basic staffing costs.
+Detailed cost comparison info can be found in our docs.

+## RAG Support ##
+Nesa supports integrating blind RAG datastores in-cloud.

+## Easy Set-up ##
+Nesa is one click install and go.
+See documentation.

+## ChatGPT Compatible API ##
+Nesa provides a ChatGPT-compatible API for running blind inference with a one-line change.

+# How Nesa Achieves This

+Equivariant Encryption (EE) is a new security technology by Nesa, similar to Homomorphic Encryption (HE) in arithmetic-based privacy-preserving structure, but executed inside unique discrete architectures that provide complete inference encryption with no additional latency.

+The result is a portable on-prem AI infrastructure solution inside an API.
+Your cloud provider cannot see your data and queries with Nesa.

-# Equivariant Encryption for AI
+# About Equivariant Encryption (EE)

 At Nesa, privacy is a critical objective.
-On our path toward decentralized AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties?** Traditional approaches, such as differential privacy or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
-These methods can struggle to handle non-linear operations efficiently, often imposing substantial computational overhead that makes them challenging to integrate into real-time or large-scale systems.
+On our path toward universal private AI, we confronted a key challenge: **how can we perform inference on neural networks without exposing the underlying input and output data to external parties while returning requests with no latency?** Traditional approaches, such as differential privacy, ZKML or homomorphic encryption (HE), while conceptually strong, fall short in practical deployments for complex neural architectures.
+These methods struggle to handle non-linear operations efficiently, often imposing substantial computational overhead that makes them infeasible to integrate into real-time or large-scale systems.

 ## Equivariant Encryption (EE) vs. Homomorphic Encryption (HE)